wenjietseng/wjt-website-archived/experiments.md

 (a figure of sitting with elbow sticking to lateral waist.)

 ### B.5 Reposition yourself using thumb-pinky pinch
+After reposition, please enter your user number.
+The user number will be sent to you after you sign up the consent form.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/f8KuTwtvuSo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### B.6 Enter your dimensions
 Enter your user number.
 Adjust the body dimensions to your data, check if you can reach all the targets.
 If you cannot reach all targets, please reduce the arm span a little bit and try again.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cR1VNQOkqpo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### B.7 The task